 Prenatal check-ups can seem really useless.
 You’re likely hot, tired and you REALLY don’t want to go wait at the office and then have what seems like an entirely useless office visit with your provider.
+Today we’re going to chat about six very normal things they will do at your appointments to make sure you and baby are healthy.

 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 Follow me for more positive pregnancy & labor tips! 😊 I believe that prenatal appointments are one of the MOST important things you can do for your baby (even though they can seem useless sometimes — and yes, having 3 kids of my own I totally understand that feeling).